52HSHICVQNDBPBN5LLDZADPKGI

 The photo shows a view of the Bayamón Medical Center, managed by the Quirós Group.
 The financing provided by Sygnus Capital will strengthen the services offered by the Manatí, Mayagüez, and Bayamón Medical Center hospitals; Puerto Rico Children’s Hospital; Mayagüez Medical Center San Antonio; and CT Radiology Complex.

-Grupo Hospitalario Quirós closed a $15 million financing agreement with Sygnus Capital Puerto Rico to execute an ambitious plan to expand infrastructure and critical medical services, reported Marian de Jesús, business development manager of the infection and alternative financing firm, on Monday.
+Grupo Hospitalario Quirós finalized a $15 million financing agreement with Sygnus Capital Puerto Rico to carry out an ambitious expansion plan for medical infrastructure and critical healthcare services, Marian de Jesús, business development manager at the alternative financing and investment firm, announced Monday.

 6IIONAENKZHV7CG66XAIYV44NA